YaoGroup/DIFFICE_jax/tutorial/README.md

 The figure below shows the trained results of PINNs for the synthetic data provided in this folder.
-The trained networks for ice velocity and thickness match well with the synthetic data, and the inferred viscosity shows a good agreement with the given viscosity profile with the relative error less than 1%.
+The trained networks for ice velocity and thickness match well with the synthetic data, and the inferred viscosity shows a good agreement with the given viscosity profile with a relative error less than 1%.
 This trained results were obtained after **100k** iterations of **Adams**, followed by another **100K** iterations of **L-BFGS**.